georgicodes/linux_bootcamp/README.md

 This GitHub repo contains an Ubuntu installation guide as well as all the workshop exercises.

 All workshop exercises can be found [here](workshop).
+All instructions below are for mac but they should be easily translatable to windows machines.

 ## Ubuntu Setup
 For this workshop, we will use a program called Vagrant to run a full copy of Ubuntu Desktop version 15.04 (the latest and greatest).
 Vagrant requires that VirtualBox be pre-installed and is a handy tool which allows users to load pre-installed software.
 If we didn't use Vagrant we'd have to spend a good chunk of the class just installing Ubuntu on VirutalBox which is pretty boring :)